 If you’re allergic to latex, you’re likely already aware of it.
 Never heard of such a thing?
 This overview may help you understand latex allergy better, and the Savvy Rest organic mattress, too.

-If you are mildly allergic with only a minor skin reaction, you may still be able to use a natural latex mattress, but you should avoid handling the “naked” latex.
-Have someone else assemble it, and then make up your bed.
+If you are mildly allergic and only experience minor skin irritations, you may still be able to use a natural latex mattress, but you should avoid handling the “naked” latex.
+If possible, have someone else assemble the mattress for you.
 Once the casing is zipped closed, the latex is covered with layers of fabric and wool batting.
-On top of that you’d normally add an organic mattress pad and sheets, so you’re well shielded.
+On top of that, you’d normally add an organic mattress pad and sheets, so you’re well-shielded.

 A more serious but rare reaction is a severe, systemic immune response to natural latex.
-In the most severe cases this could result in anaphylactic shock, such as a peanut-allergic person can have on ingesting a tiny bit of peanut.
-If someone describes severe latex sensitivity or allergy issues (throat closing, difficulty breathing, swellings on skin) in response to latex, we recommend they not buy any latex mattress, pillow, or mattress topper.
-If someone has a dangerous allergy, he or she should not sleep on latex, period.
+In the most severe cases, this could result in anaphylactic shock, such as a peanut-allergic person can have on ingesting a tiny bit of peanut.
+If someone describes severe latex sensitivity or allergy issues (throat closing, difficulty breathing, swellings on the skin) in response to latex, we recommend not buying any latex mattress, pillow, or mattress topper.
+If someone has a dangerous allergy, s/he should not sleep on latex, period.

 If you still feel uncertainty about latex, please consult your allergist for advice before buying a Savvy Rest—or any natural latex product.

 You might also enjoy…

 What’s a “Hypoallergenic Mattress”?